waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # NPC Dialogue
 - **POKEFAN_M in Violet City House:** Traded Pokémon grow quickly but may disobey without the correct Gym Badge.
 - Received MIRACLE SEED from a trainer on Route 32.
-- **Dialogue & Movement:** I must ensure all dialogue boxes are closed by pressing 'A' before attempting any movement inputs.
-Trying to move with text on screen will fail.
-- Normal-type moves (like TACKLE) are not very effective against Rock/Ground-types (like GEODUDE).
-- **Map Marker Hygiene:** When updating a marker for an object (e.g., after defeating a trainer), the old marker must be deleted to prevent redundant and conflicting information.
-Markers should also be linked to their corresponding `object_id` whenever possible to ensure they move with the object.
-- **Tool Consistency:** When one tool's logic is updated (like `find_path`), any other tools that use similar logic (`check_unseen_reachability`) must be updated immediately to prevent conflicting results and strategic errors.

-# Strategic Lessons
-- **Immediate Correction Principle:** If an in-game observation contradicts a hypothesis (e.g., a failed movement), my absolute highest priority is to immediately correct my internal knowledge base (notepad) and any related tools.
-Deferring this creates cascading errors.

-# Strategic Lessons
-- **Trust the Pathfinder:** If the `find_path` tool reports "No path found," it is not a bug.
-It is a signal that my mental model of the map is incorrect.
-I must trust the tool's output as ground truth and re-examine the map for barriers like one-way ledges or walls that I have overlooked.